excalith/excalith-start-page/README.md

 You can explore the working version [here](https://excalith-start-page.vercel.app).
 To get inspired by community members' configurations, visit the [Showcase](https://github.com/excalith/excalith-start-page/discussions/categories/showcase) in discussions!

+> [!IMPORTANT]
-> **Warning:** This is a demo version and will be updated regularly, which might break your configurations.
+> This is a demo version and will be updated regularly, which might break your configurations.
 It is not recommended for daily browsing.
 Please refer to the [wiki page](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) for more information.